TBD54566975/ftl/CONTRIBUTING.md

 We have an [automated aggregation issue](https://github.com/TBD54566975/ftl/issues/728) that lists all the PRs and issues people are working on.

-### Discussions

-Design discussions and proposals take place on our [discussion forums](https://forums.tbd.website).

-We advocate an asynchronous, written debate model - so write up your thoughts and invite the community to join in!

 ### Continuous Integration

 Build and Test cycles are run on every commit to every branch on [GitHub Actions](https://github.com/TBD54566975/ftl/actions).